MSSSeg: Learning Multi-Scale Structural Complexity for Self-Supervised Segmentation: Evaluation

-Second, we quantify the performance gain from each component of our multi-objective loss function, presented in \Cref{tab:ablation-loss}.
-We establish a minimal baseline (A) trained only with the contrastive loss $ \mathcal{L}_\text{con} $, yielding 20.4 mIoU.
-By adding the distillation loss $ \mathcal{L}_\text{dist} $ (B), which compares the prototypical cluster outputs of both pathways, the performance improves by +2.4 mIoU.
-Then, we add the cross-modal alignment loss $ \mathcal{L}_\text{align} $ (C), which aligns the DBC module's semantic $ f_\text{sem} $ and geometric $ f_\text{geo} $ features, causes a substantial performance leap of +3.6 mIoU\@.
-Finally, our Full Model (D) adds the refinement loss $ \mathcal{L}_\text{ref} $, provides a +2.5 mIoU boost to reach our final SOTA performance of 28.9 mIoU\@.
+Second, we quantify the performance gains of each component of our multi-objective loss function, as presented in \Cref{tab:ablation-loss}.
+We establish a minimal baseline (A) trained only with the contrastive loss $ \mathcal{L}_\text{con} $, yielding 54.5 Acc and 21.7 mIoU.
+By adding the distillation loss $ \mathcal{L}_\text{dist} $ (B), which compares the prototypical cluster outputs of both pathways, consist $ \mathcal{L}_\text{pixel} $, the performance improves by +4.5 Acc and +1.2 mIoU\@.
+Then, we add the cross-modal alignment loss $ \mathcal{L}_\text{align} $ (C), which aligns the DBC module's semantic $ f_\text{sem} $ and depth $ f_\text{depth} $ features, causing a substantial performance leap of +5.3 Acc and +3.6 mIoU\@.
+Finally, our total objective (D) adds the \lossName~$ \mathcal{L}_\text{PH} $, provides +6.8 Acc and +3.7 mIoU boost to reach our final SOTA performance of 71.1 Acc and 30.2 mIoU\@.

-Finally, we validate the "backbone-agnostic" nature of our framework by applying different frozen image encoder in our framework.
-We build the baseline using a basic teacher-student training framework (using different augmentation strategies on each branch, no additional modules).
+Next, we validate the generality of our framework by using different frozen image encoders in our framework, without other modifications.
 The results are shown in \Cref{tab:ablation-backbone}.
-Our framework consistently provides performance lift over the baseline across all tested models.
-This holds true for different architectures, where our framework improves classic models like ResNet152 (+3.1 mIoU) and modern ConvNeXt (+1.0 mIOU) backbones.
-Crucially, our method demonstrates a massive +17.6 mIoU gain on the correspondence-based DINO and a +6.0 mIoU gain on the reconstruction-based MAE.
-The results confirm our framework is a general-purpose feature distillation and regularization strategy.
+Our framework consistently provides a performance lift over the baseline across all tested models.
+This holds across different architectures, where our framework improves classic models such as ResNet-152 (+5.0 mIoU) and modern ConvNeXt (+2.6 mIoU) backbones.
+Crucially, our method demonstrates a +7.7 mIoU gain on the reconstruction-based MAE and a massive +18.9 mIoU gain on the correspondence-based DINO.
+The results confirm our framework is a general-purpose structural complexity feature distillation and learning strategy; and structural complexity features hold despite diverse backbones.